VRConservation/ywabook/_build/html/_sources/4_geospatial.md

 5. Run the model combining each weighted dataset
 6. Perform additional analysis as needed, e.g., zonal statistics

-Most datasets were downloaded from the Sierra Nevada Regional Resource Kit, but others came from FRAP and national level datasets {cite}`resourcekit`. **Other Citations**.
+Most datasets were downloaded from the Sierra Nevada Regional Resource Kit, others came from FRAP and national level datasets {cite}`resourcekit` or the US Census Bureau {cite:p}`census`.
 Generally, the risk for any analyses increased when moving from lower to higher elevations and agricultural to forested systems.
 This is unsurprising since we relied on datasets that focused on fire and forest.
 Still, it is not great for the communities in the extreme northeast of the county, such as Camptonville, Dobbins, and Brownsville.
 Other datasets are cited in each section or within each figure below in the text.

 ## Egress Risk
 The egress risk analysis did not work well with the suitability modeler tool, so we weighted and added the rasters using Python and a Jupyter Notebook.
 The rasters and percent weighting were as follows: